 1854 – The Catholic University of Ireland is opened with J. H. Newman as its first rector.

-1917 – Birth of Conor Cruise O’Brien, diplomat, political commentator and writer.
+1917 – Birth of diplomat, political commentator and writer, Conor Cruise O’Brien, in Dublin.

 1920 – Two RIC officers killed in separate incidents in Tipperary and Sligo.

 1922 – Tom Powell and his East Mayo Anti-Treaty IRA unit are captured in Ballinrobe, Co Mayo.

 1922 – Republicans attack Free State General Richard Mulcahy’s official residence adjoining a military barracks in Portobello, Dublin.
 A grenade is thrown into the house and fire is opened with revolvers before troops from the barracks are mobilised and one Anti-Treaty fighter is shot dead.